Juncos Hollinger Racing: Star Mazda era (2009–2012)

 In 2009, the team entered the Star Mazda series.
 The team was surprisingly strong in its first season, finishing second in the driver’s championship and third in the team championship with driver Peter Dempsey.
 In 2010 Juncos driver Conor Daly won the Star Mazda Championship, winning seven of the thirteen races.
 Juncos' other driver Tatiana Calderón finished tenth.
 In 2011 Daly left the team to advance to the Indy Lights series, and the team replaced him with driver João Victor Horto.
 Horto would finish the season fourth and Calderón sixth.
 Calderón finished third in the race at Barber Motorsports Park, becoming the first woman to achieve a podium finish in the series.

 In 2012 Calderón left to race in the Formula Three series in Europe.
 Horto and Juncos moved up to the Indy Lights series on a limited basis, while the team signed Connor De Phillippi, Bruno Palli, Martin Scuncio, and Diego Ferreira for their Star Mazda cars.
 De Phillippi would win two races and finish fourth, while Scuncio would win one race and finish eighth after missing the season finale.
 Ferreira would finish sixth and Palli twelfth.
 Ferreira was named "Most Improved Driver of the Year.

 Pro Mazda Championship era (2013–2018)

 In 2013, the team would enter Ferreira and Scott Anderson in the series, now renamed the Pro Mazda Championship.
 Ferreira would finish second behind a dominant Matthew Brabham.
 Anderson finished fifth.

-For 2014 the team entered four cars full-time in the series, driven by Spencer Pigot, Kyle Kaiser, Julia Ballario, and Jose Gutierrez.
+For 2014 the team entered four cars full-time in the series, driven by Spencer Pigot, Kyle Kaiser, Julia Ballario, and Jose Gutiérrez.
 Juncos Racing started the year off on a high note, winning the Cooper Tires Winterfest Championship in both the team and driver (Spencer Pigot) championship.
 Pigot went on to win six of the fourteen races en route to a championship.
-Kyle Kaiser and Jose Gutierrez both took wins in the season finale at Sonoma.
+Kaiser and Gutiérrez both took wins in the season finale at Sonoma.
 For 2015, Gutierrez returned to the team along with new drivers Will Owen, Timothé Buret and Garett Grist, who moved over from Andretti Autosport.